onomatopeia/alphamoon/docs/method.rst

 Transforming examples from image space into a space of image embeddings is an effective technique when only one or few examples are available for a class.
 The problem of having such a small number of examples per class is called "one-shot learning" or "few-shot learning", depending on whether a single or several examples are available.

-In the course of the study it was determined that class 30 and class 14 both contain the images representing the same letter N. The two classes were merged for further analyses.
+In the course of the study it was determined that class 30 and class 14 both contain images representing the same letter N. The two classes were merged for further analyses.
 These changed circumstance shed a new light on the problem, however none of these new conditions is undermining the validity of the proposed approach.

 It is recommended that alternative approaches are evaluated once the dataset is corrected.